A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

-\begin{svgraybox} \begin{lemma}[Symmetric Orthogonal Projection Matrix] Any projection matrix $\bH$ is an orthogonal projection matrix if and only if $\bH$ is symmetric. \end{lemma} \end{svgraybox} \begin{proof}[of Lemma~\ref{lemma:symmetric-projection-matrix}] We prove by forward implication and converse implication separately as follows: \paragraph{Forward implication} Suppose $\bH$ is an orthogonal projection matrix $\bH$ which projects vectors onto subspace $\mathcalV$.
-Then vectors $\bv$ and $\bw$ can be decomposed into a vector lies in $\mathcalV$ ($\bv_p$ and $\bw_p$) and a vector lies in $\mathcalV^\perp$ ($\bv_n$ and $\bw_n$) such that
+\begin{lemma}[Symmetric orthogonal projection matrix] A projection matrix $\bH$ is an orthogonal projection matrix if and only if $\bH$ is symmetric.
+That is: \begin{itemize} \item If $\bH^2=\bH$ and $\bH^\top=\bH$, then $\bH$ is an orthogonal projector. \item If $\bH^2=\bH$ and $\bH^\top\neq \bH$, then $\bH$ is an oblique projector. \end{itemize} \end{lemma} \begin{proof}[of Lemma~\ref{lemma:symmetric-projection-matrix}] Suppose $\bH$ is an orthogonal projection matrix, which projects vectors onto a subspace $\mathcalV$.
+Then any vectors $\bv$ and $\bw$ can be decomposed into a vector lies in $\mathcalV$ ($\bv_p$ and $\bw_p$) and a vector lies in $\mathcalV^\perp$ ($\bv_n$ and $\bw_n$), so that